 Elevated bilirubin can lead to jaundice, which causes yellowing of the skin and eyes.
 High bilirubin levels can occur in adults and newborns.

 In adults, jaundice is usually caused by a medical condition.
 This is called pathologic jaundice and is more severe.
 In

-Any person who experiences yellowing of the skin or eyes should see their doctor.
+The skin normally becomes yellow once levels reach over 3 mg/dL.
+Any person who experiences yellowing of the skin or eyes should see a doctor.
 It may be a sign of a serious condition.

 Before reaching the liver

 Some conditions cause elevated bilirubin levels before it reaches the liver.